bagusNA/github-finder/README.md

 # GitHub Profile Finder

-GitHub profile finder built using ReactJS.
-Intended as a simple beginner project for learning React.
+GitHub profile finder built using ReactJS and TailwindCSS.
+Design is based from FrontEndMentor.
+This project is intended as a simple beginner project and a way for me to learn react.

 * Desktop view